Create a daily calendar for kids that you can use for at-home learning! Free calendar printables, available in six languages!

 *Free printables are available in my Resource Library*

-2. Free Monthly Calendar Pages: 2020 and 2021 calendar pages are available to download for free.
-I printed the October calendar page at 50% scale to make it small enough to fit on my board.
+2. Free Monthly Calendar Pages: 2022 calendar pages are available to download for free.
+I printed the calendar pages at 50% scale to make it small enough to fit on my board.

 3. Free Bunnies kids can dress for the weather!: My favorite part!
 These bunnies are so fun to dress for the weather and they comes with so many cute clothes.
 The bunnies come in four different fur colors and you can download bunnies that are standing or bunnies sitting in wheelchairs.